Irvine Deportation Attorney

 Denaturalization:

-- Concealment of Material Facts: If a naturalized citizen intentionally concealed or provided false information about significant facts during the naturalization process, such as criminal history or ties to terrorist organizations.
+- Concealment of material facts: Hiding or lying about key information during the naturalization process, such as criminal records or terrorist ties.

 Post-Conviction Relief and Deportation

-If you have a past criminal conviction, you may be able to use post-conviction relief to avoid deportation or other complications.
-Through post-conviction relief, you can work to vacate your conviction, or essentially withdraw your guilty plea.
-This is different than a simple expungement because expungements are not recognized by immigration law.
+If you have a criminal conviction, you may be able to request post-conviction relief to avoid additional immigration complications.
+Through post-conviction relief, you can seek to vacate a conviction or withdraw a guilty plea.
+An expungement alone will not affect your immigration status, as the law does not recognize this as a remedy for removal purposes.

 Call an Irvine Deportation Lawyer at (949) 478-4963